What Subjects Are on the Digital SAT?

 Below, for each section of the SAT, I'll explain what subjects it covers.

-What Subjects Are on the SAT Reading?
+What Subjects Are on SAT Reading and Writing?

 body_rowofbooks.jpg

-SAT Reading tests the following skills:
+SAT Reading and Writing includes the following question types:

 Subjects This Section Covers

-Even though the SAT Reading passages will be on different subjects such as literature, science, and social science, you don't need to worry about having any prior knowledge on what each passage discusses.
+Even though the SAT Reading and Writing passages will be on different subjects such as literature, science, and social science, you don't need to worry about having any prior knowledge on what each passage discusses.
 You'll be able to answer all the questions based on information provided in the passage, so you don't need to worry about memorizing information on biology, U.S. documents, etc. beforehand.

-The SAT Reading section primarily tests critical reading skills such as the ability to read a passage and understand the conclusions the author makes, being able to understand what certain vocabulary means, and the ability to analyze the relationship between graphics and the passages they accompany.
+The SAT Reading and Writing section primarily tests critical reading skills such as the ability to read a passage and understand the conclusions the author makes, being able to understand what certain vocabulary means, and the ability to analyze the relationship between graphics and the passages they accompany.
 The skills you use for this section are similar to the skills you use in your English classes when you're reading a book, article, or other form of writing.
 For both your class and the exam, you'll need to be able to analyze the piece of writing and the author's intentions.

-What Subjects Are on the SAT Writing and Language?
+What Subjects Are on SAT Math?

 Subjects This Section Covers